aregtech/areg-sdk/docs/ServiceInterface.md

 #### Requests

-Requests are actions initiated by clients and executed on the *Service Provider* (server) side.
+The requests are actions initiated by clients and executed on the *Service Provider* (server) side.
 They follow a request-reply pattern, where clients send requests and the server replies with a response.
 Requests can either have no response or be linked to a specific response.
 When a request has a linked response, the processing of the request is blocked until the server replies.
 Multiple requests can be linked to the same response.
 All parameters of a request must be serializable.

 **Example:** A request with no parameter linked to a response:
 ```xml